What are the minimum age limits for different activities?

 We keep the groups small at a maximum of 4 students per instructor for all courses as well as for fun dives.
 This is half of the ratio stipulated by PADI.
 At Orca scuba you get double the attention and guidance from our professional dive instructors, compared to many other PADI dive centers.
 The only exception we make is when a family / group of friends of 5 would like to learn together in the same group.

 What are the starting dates of courses?
 Is there an Orca scuba schedule?

 We do not have a fixed schedule, we rather tailor one around your schedule.
 We like to make it easy to start your course with us and fit it into your busy life.
 You can also book some of our courses or Fun dives through our online Booking system, found on our Website.

 Do I need any gear before starting a course?

 No, we provide all the required gear for your course.
 We do however recommend for students to at least invest into their own mask and snorkel set.
 Simply because every face is different and diving with the perfect fit is so much more enjoyable!
-If you plan on Fun diving with us, you can rent the full gear kit at SGD35 per day per diver.
+If you plan on fun diving with us, you can rent equipment for SGD25 per dive or SGD40 per day per diver.
 Rental of individual items is also available.